Ondel-ondel: The figure

-Ondel-ondel is a hollow figure about 2.5 meters tall and dressed in brightly colored garments which consists of shoulder belt (kain selempang dada).
+Ondel-ondel is a hollow figure about 2.5 meters tall and dressed in brightly colored garments which consist of shoulder belts (kain selempang dada).
 The head of ondel-ondel is typically made of wood.
-Ondel-ondel wears a headdress known as kembang kelape (coconut's flower) which is made from dried coconut leaves that have been shredded lengthways and is wrapped with colorful paper.
+Ondel-ondel wears a headdress known as kembang kelape (coconut's flower) which is made from dried coconut leaves that have been shredded lengthways and are wrapped with colorful paper.
 Ondel-ondel are always showcased in pairs of male and female.
-The male puppet is traditionally has its face painted red, while the female is painted white.
+The male puppet traditionally has its face painted red, while the female is painted white.
 The body of ondel-ondel is constructed of bamboo which is relatively light and is lifted by one person from the inside of the puppet.

 Similar performances

 A form of folk performance similar to ondel-ondel is practiced in other parts of Indonesia.
 In the Pasundan region, it is known as badawang, while in Central Java it is called barongan buncis.
 In Bali, it is better known as barong landung.